At New Year’s, people often promise to eat healthier, exercise more or lose weight. These resolutions, though, often are not something people achieve.

 “Take a class, but the second piece of it is that we need to be able to replace the blood they’ve lost when the patient gets to the hospital,” Borrego said.
 “Blood donations are just as important in saving these patients.”

-UCHealth Garth Englund Blood Donation Centers provide blood products — red blood cells, plasma, platelets and cryoprecipitate — to UCHealth’s Longs Peak Hospital in Longmont, Poudre Valley Hospital in Fort Collins and Medical Center of the Rockies in Loveland, as well as to Greeley Emergency and Surgery Center and Estes Park Medical Center.
+UCHealth Garth Englund Blood Donation Center provide blood products — red blood cells, plasma, platelets and cryoprecipitate — to UCHealth’s Longs Peak Hospital in Longmont, Poudre Valley Hospital in Fort Collins, Medical Center of the Rockies in Loveland, to UCHealth Greeley Hospital, as well as Greeley’s surgical center and Estes Park Medical Center.

 In the first three quarters of 2018, the three northern Colorado hospitals required 8,942 units of blood products.
 A single trauma case can take upward of 80 units, Borrego said.